Verification summary

 Performance claims are most useful when they are repeatable.
 Scan timing depends on the Mac model, macOS version, storage condition, and the amount of cache or developer data on disk.
 When DiskCleaner publishes scan-speed guidance, the goal is to describe the kind of workload behind the number so users understand what “fast” means in practice.
 For practical storage scenarios, see our guides on how to free up storage on Mac, what System Data on Mac means, and deleting Xcode DerivedData.

 Trust is not only about what a cleaner removes.
 It is also about what it refuses to touch.
-DiskCleaner is designed to stay away from personal documents, passwords, and protected system locations, and that boundary matters just as much as the cleanup features themselves.
+DiskCleaner blocks protected paths from deletion, never pre-selects risky or personal findings, and keeps passwords and protected system locations out of the cleanup flow.
+Its iCloud-safe scanning also skips iCloud placeholder files and sync daemon caches so iCloud Drive can keep syncing normally while a scan runs.
+That boundary matters just as much as the cleanup features themselves.

 For readers who want a more technical summary of DiskCleaner's security posture and disclosure path, the repository also includes a dedicated SECURITY.md document.